 B.App.Sc.
 (Aquaculture), Grad.Dip.
 Commercialisation, Cert IV Project Management, Cert IV Small Business Management

-Technical specialities: product commercialisation, university-industry collaborations, capital raising
+Technical specialities: commercialisation, university-industry collaborations, capital raising, business models and innovation systems

 Senior Commercialisation Strategist